All Episodes

 Well, I know the question answers itself.

-My I'm I'm I'm trying to illustrate that genuine free trade would take one sentence.
+I'm trying to illustrate that genuine free trade would take one sentence.

-Nation A will have no tariffs on the imports of goods and services from Nation B. Nation B will not charge Nation A any tariff or additional tax.
+Nation A will have no tariffs on the imports of goods and services from nation B. Nation B will not charge Nation A any tariff or additional tax.

-You want to trade with us fine.
+You want to trade with us?

 But no, they don't end up that way.